• Art magazine

 • The world of anime and manga is colorful and multifaceted

-• Kawaii in Japan - everyone started with Hello Kitty
+• Kawaii in Japan - It all started with Hello Kitty

-Kawaii trend - how Hello Kitty sparked the cute cult in Japan
+Kawaii trend - How Hello Kitty sparked the cuteness craze in Japan

 • Kazuo Ishiguro on the Stockholm stock exchange during the press conference of the Swedish Academy on December 6, 2017.